Want to get your head around blockchain? Here is an ELI5 for dummies: What is Blockchain.

 Now, each miner will attempt to open the piece of paper and organise it into a drawer.
 In the process of doing the above, they have ‘mined’ a block and are rewarded for their efforts in Bitcoin.

 The first miner to do the above, will earn the transaction fee (.005BTC is allocated to the miner) as well as a reward (set number which changes over time).
-In this example, imagine that the miner, writes on another piece of paper, that he is the owner of .005BTC, as well as some brand new 25BTC.
+In this example, imagine that the miner, writes on another piece of paper, that he is now the owner of .005BTC (from transaction fee), as well as some brand new BTC (from reward).

 The drawer is then added to the filing cabinet, therefore the filing cabinet is now one drawer bigger.
-The same principle applies to blockchain, with the block being added to it the blockchain gets bigger, block-by-block.
+The same principle applies to blockchain.
+When the new block gets added to it the blockchain gets bigger, block-by-block.

 As a side note, the drawer size and shape can determine the limit of transactions or features of the filing cabinet.
 Similarly the blockchain only allows for certain block sizes (limits the number of transactions per block), as well as allowing for other features to be built on to it (e.g. smart contracts).
 This is what the developers continue to work on, enhancing the blockchain over time, so its use case becomes more apparent and popular.